Common Peace: The Common Peace of 375 BC

 In 382 BC, the Spartans seized the Cadmea, the citadel of Thebes, whose increasing strength was a thorn in their side.
-This act costed them the rest of their credit as protectors of autonomy and led to the Boeotian War with the Thebans and their Athenian allies.
+This act cost them what remained of their reputation as protectors of autonomy and led to the Boeotian War with the Thebans and their Athenian allies.
 In the course of this, in spring 377 BC, the Second Athenian Confederacy was established.
 This league represented a violation of the clauses of the Peace of Antalcidas.
-But it is possible that a majority of the Aegean islands and coastal states now saw Athens as a better advocate of the principle of autonomy, as a result of their support for the Thebans.
+But it is possible that a majority of the Aegean islands and coastal states now saw Athens as a better advocate of the principle of autonomy, as a result of their support for Thebes.
 The league treaty was explicitly concluded:

 The Athenians had thus taken clever advantage of the situation and the restoration of the naval confederacy clearly brought with it the undertaking to maintain the King's Peace.
-It had taken less than thirty years of Spartan hegemony to reverse attitudes on the Athenian empire.
+It had taken less than 30 years of Spartan hegemony to reverse attitudes on the Athenian empire.
 The first league had been presented as a threat to autonomy, but the second was claimed to be its protector.
-In order to prevent the Athenians from reassuming a hegemonic position, the new league was organised in accordance with the principles of the common peace.
+In order to prevent the Athenians from again assuming a hegemonic position, the new league was organised in accordance with the principles of the Common Peace.
 This is a sign that these principles were generally accepted by this time.

-When the war with Sparta stagnated in 375 BC, a willingness to make peace developed in Sparta and Athens.
+When the war stagnated in 375 BC, a willingness to make peace developed in both Sparta and Athens.
 The Spartans could no longer hope for a victory and the Athenians had achieved their goals: the freedom of Thebes from Spartan control and the recognition of the sea league as compatible with the terms of the Peace of Antalcidas.
-Diodorus reports an embassy of the Great King came to secure a renewal of the peace, since the Persians needed peace in Greece in order to free the mercenaries up for a war they wanted to undertake in Egypt.
+Diodorus reports an embassy of the Great King came to secure a renewal of the peace, since the Persians needed to free up Greek mercenaries for a war they wanted to undertake in Egypt.
 The Greek states accepted the agreement and the Common Peace was renewed.

 At this point, the Common Peace was extended in one respect: as already foreseen in the terms of the Second Athenian Confederacy, it was required that all foreign garrisons be removed from all cities.
-This was directed particularly at the Spartans who had garrisons in some south Boeotian cities, such as Thespiae (actually at their request, as protection against the Thebans).
-The Thebans were thus the main beneficiaries of the Common Peace of 375.
+This was directed particularly at the Spartans who had garrisons in some south Boeotian cities, such as Thespiae (actually at their request, as protection against Thebes).
+The Thebans were thus the main beneficiaries of the Common Peace of 375 BC.
 The Spartans had begun the war on the same grounds that the Athenians now wished to end it: to prevent the further growth of Theban power.
-However, in the end the departure of the Spartan troops on the pretext of the autonomy principle left the Thebans with a free hand in Boeotia.
+However, in the end the departure of the Spartan troops on the pretext of respecing the autonomy principle left the Thebans with a free hand in Boeotia.
 Even so, the Athenians were clearly on the winning side: their success lay in the recognition of a new confederacy.
-Neither the Spartans nor the Persians could do anything about this, as they had done ten years earlier.
+Neither the Spartans nor the Persians could do anything about this, unlike 10 years earlier.